eelenadelolmo/hypernyms/README.md

 We have also tested the scikit-learn implementation (TfidfVectorizer).
 Its outputis in the `tf_idf/tf_idf_sklearn` folder.

-The main difference lies in an extra normalization step carried out in the scikit-learn known as Euclidean normalization.
+The main difference between these two lies in an extra normalization step carried out in the scikit-learn known as Euclidean normalization.
 Besides, for the computation of the IDF, the scikit-learn implementation performs the addition of unitary constants in the denominator and numerator (in order to avoid zero divisions).